openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-wifi-manager.md

 **Error Description**

-Failed to enable the service as it is being disabled.
+Failed to activate the service as it is being shut down.

 **Possible Causes**